Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_console/front_section.md

-Joystick which integrates with the [radar](../../../systems/radar/overview.md) to perform range (fore and aft) and azimuth (left and right) positional control of the acquisition symbol on the radar display in the air-to-air modes, as well as seeker/EO sensor direction with [AGM-65 Maverick](../../../stores/air_to_ground/missiles/maverick.md) and [Pave Spike](../../../systems/weapon_systems/pave_spike/overview.md).
+Joystick which integrates with the [radar](../../../systems/radar/overview.md) to perform range (fore and aft) and azimuth (left and right) positional control of the acquisition symbol on the radar display in the air-to-air modes, as well as the seeker/EO sensor direction with [AGM-65 Maverick](../../../stores/air_to_ground/missiles/maverick.md) and [Pave Spike](../../../systems/weapon_systems/pave_spike/overview.md).